mvolkmann/mvolkmann.github.com/programming/sed-article.md

 referred to as "PatSpace" and "HoldSpace".

-In normal operation `sed` reads each input line into PatSpace one at a time and run one or more `sed` commands on this text.
+In normal operation `sed` reads each input line into PatSpace one at a time and runs one or more `sed` commands on this text.
 Most `sed` commands only operate on PatSpace.

 Usage of HoldSpace will be discussed later.